Earnings Surprise Drift in Taiwan: Big Misses, Big Drift

 |---|---|---|---|---|---|

-The Q5 hit rate of 46.4% is below 50%.
-The median Q5 event in Taiwan produces a slightly negative outcome.
-The positive Q5 average (+1.76%) is carried by a subset of large positive outliers.
+The Q5 hit rate of 52.3% is above 50%.
+The positive Q5 average (+2.72%) is carried by a majority of positive outcomes.
 This contrasts with Japan's Q5 hit rate of 56.6%, where the majority of big-beat events produce positive drift.

 Q3 (near-consensus surprises) produces -1.17% at T+63, which is unusual.
 This further confirms a general downward bias in the Taiwan sample, likely reflecting a market where missing estimates is the norm and even "fair" results can disappoint.